Ricky Craven: Retirement from racing

 He eventually retired and worked for ESPN and Yahoo!
 Sports as a NASCAR analyst.
 In January 2019, he departed ESPN after 12 full years with the network to work for Fox.
 Craven later left Fox at the conclusion of the 2020 season to pursue a new Ricky Craven Motorsports venture.
 He previously owned a motorsports dealership by that name in Belfast, Maine.
+In 2025 he bought Speedway 95 in Hermon, Maine, which he renamed Ricky Craven Speedway.

 Personal life

 Craven graduated from Hampden Academy in Hampden, Maine.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)